Statistical Rejection Sampling Improves Preference Optimization: Approach

-Statistically speaking, since we are estimating $\pi^*(y|x)$, it is desired to draw samples from $\pi^*(y|x)$.
-Rso-sample-rank is the best solution towards this direction because it can generate samples from $\pi_{r_\psi}(y|x)$, which is closer to $\pi^*(y|x)$ than $\pi_\text{unk}$ used in direct and $\pisft$ used in sft-sample-rank.
-However, sampling from $\pi_{r_\psi}$ is not straightforward, and we propose a statistical rejection sampling approach to achieve this.
+Statistically speaking, since we are estimating $\pi^*(y|x)$, it is desired to draw samples from $\pi^*(y|x)$. ``rso-sample-rank'' is the best solution towards this direction with samples from $\pi_{r_\psi}(y|x)$, which is closer to $\pi^*(y|x)$ than other two choices.